-&lt;sup>47 Near-Field Communication
+&lt;sup>46 Near-Field Communication

-- Assess software requirement and create ToRs for hiring software development firms. - Carry out data collection and validation of initial requirements through visits to key locations such as the Djibouti port, warehouse, and local unions. - Create a detailed budget and implementation plan for scaling beyond the in-progress pilot, ensuring alignment with other MoA programs such as the e-voucher system. - Data Standards For each type of data (e.g., production data, farmer data) needed for each intervention, develop and ensure proper data standards are used, leveraging existing data standard initiatives such as aLIVE when possible. - Integrate the input tracking system with the evoucher system, and update as relevant pending developments in digital payment systems and the National Rural Land Administration Information Service (NRLAIS), ensuring smooth implementation.
+- Carry out data collection and validation of initial requirements through visits to key locations such as the Djibouti port, warehouse, and local unions. - Create a detailed budget and implementation plan for scaling beyond the in-progress pilot, ensuring alignment with other MoA programs such as the e-voucher system. - Integrate the input tracking system with the e-voucher system, and update as relevant pending developments in digital payment systems and the National Rural Land Administration Information Service (NRLAIS), ensuring smooth implementation.